ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Or, rather than trying to define a single objective, maybe the best definition of CTO greatness is a sum of all the skills that a CTO might exercise on a daily basis.
 Perhaps great is when you take the sum of architecture, performance management, vendor management, executive leadership, cultural contributions, public evangelism, mentorship, and DevOps, put it through a formula, and you end up with a number bigger than 42.

-Try as we might, it seems that great leadership even great *technical* leadership isn t something we can precisely quantify or measure.
+Try as we might, it seems that great leadership even great *technical* leadership isn't something we can precisely quantify or measure.
 Smart minds will struggle to agree on a common description of greatness, but we will all agree that the role is diverse and ever-changing, requiring constant learning and adaptation.

 There are few universal truths in engineering leadership, but one of them is that becoming a good engineering leader is a never-ending journey of self-improvement, discovery, and growth.
 Proceeding down this path requires humility, willingness to make mistakes, and, above all, curiosity and a desire to learn.